-Now that you have an appreciation for how glass is made, it’s time to explore the beautiful Mosser Glass Showroom a.k.a.
+Now that you appreciate how glass is made, it’s time to explore the beautiful Mosser Glass Showroom, a.k.a.
 Retail Store.
-During non-Covid times you may also tour the factory and see the artisans at work.

 Mosser Glass has been in operation for over 40 years and is considered one of the leading manufacturers of high-quality, handcrafted pressed glassware.
-You’ll find a stunning collection of seasonal and everyday items from pitchers to cake plates to adorable Christmas Trees in a variety of sizes.
+You’ll find a stunning collection of seasonal and everyday items, from pitchers to cake plates to adorable Christmas Trees in various sizes.

-If you love glassware, you’ll have a hard time narrowing down your selections.
+If you love glassware, you’ll have difficulty narrowing down your selections.
 If you love to decorate, you’re in just as much trouble.

-My friend and I both picked up a couple of gifts while we were there but I’d be lying if I didn’t add that I wish I had purchased a trio of their white Christmas trees to add to my milk glass collection.
-No worries, if you leave and suffer regret for NOT purchasing something you may be pleased to know that Mosser ships around the world.
+My friend and I picked up a couple of gifts while there, but I’d be lying if I didn’t add that I wish I had purchased a trio of their white Christmas trees to add to my milk glass collection.
+No worries, if you leave and suffer regret for NOT purchasing something, you may be pleased to know that Mosser ships around the world.

-The Mosser Glass Retail Store is located at 9279 Cadiz Road and is open from 8 a.m. to 5 p.m.
-Monday through Friday and on Saturday from 10 a.m. to 4 p.m.
+The Mosser Glass Retail Store is open from 8 a.m. to 5 p.m.
+Monday through Friday and Saturday from 10 a.m. to 4 p.m.

 Read my post You’ll Find Everything You Ever Wanted to Know About Glass Manufacturing in Cambridge to learn more.

-You have a bit of time before heading to the Guernsey County Museum which opens on Tuesday, Thursday and Saturday from 12-3 so take this time to drive to City Park to see the Armstrong Covered Bridge.
+Take a drive to City Park to see the Armstrong Covered Bridge.
 While closed to vehicle traffic, it is open for foot traffic and a great location for a photo opp.
-You’ll find the park at 218 N. 8th Street.

-If you enjoy covered bridges and have a bit of extra time on your hands take a drive outside of town to the Indian Camp Covered Bridge which is located on Covered Bridge Road.
-This will take you about 15-20 minutes out of town but if you like covered bridges, it’s definitely worth it.
+Indian Camp Covered Bridge is located on Covered Bridge Road.
+This will take you about 15-20 minutes out of town, but if you like covered bridges, it’s definitely worth it.

 Guernsey County Museum

-At 188- years old, the Guernsey County Museum is one of the oldest homes in Cambridge.
-Stroll through the 16 rooms, which include an authentic one-room schoolhouse and replica of a coal mine from the late nineteenth century.
-You’ll find the museum at 218 N 8th St.
+At 189- years old, the Guernsey County Museum is one of the oldest homes in Cambridge.
+Stroll through the 16 rooms, which include an authentic one-room schoolhouse and a replica of a coal mine from the late nineteenth century.

-From there, you can stroll through Cambridge and view the many churches that line the streets or make your way to McKenna’s Market where you’ll find Ohio made food products, a selection of Ohio Wines and a deli where you can order hot or cold deli sandwiches.
-McKenna’s is located at 705 Wheeling Avenue.
+McKenna’s Market features many unique items, Ohio-made food products, a selection of Ohio Wines and a deli where you can order hot or cold deli sandwiches.

-I hope you’ve enjoyed learning about Cambridge, the Dickens Victorian Village and the LETS GETAWAY FOR THE HOLIDAYS PACKAGE and that you are inspired to plan your own trip to this quaint Ohio town.
+I hope you’ve enjoyed learning about Cambridge, the Dickens Victorian Village and that you are inspired to plan your own trip to this quaint Ohio town.
 If you have any questions, please leave a comment below.

-For more things to do in the area read 17 Quirky and Unique Things to do in Southeastern Ohio or for more to do in Cambridge check out —–> https://visitguernseycounty.com/
+For more things to do in the area, read 17 Quirky and Unique Things to do in Southeastern Ohio .

 More Things to do for Christmas in Ohio